i112358/Deliverable-4/README.md

 In the first problem with convertToInt, the change was simple.
 I deleted the while loop and returned whatever variable came in.

 For the second problem, it was more complicated.
-For starters, rhe try-catch function and for loop looked time wasting so I deleted them.
+For starters, the try-catch function and for loop looked time wasting so I deleted them.

 Then, in the calculateNextIteration method, I felt that there was no need for 2 for loops, and that there should be a way to put them into 1.
 The answer was using "\_backupCells".